Qantas Frequent Flyer: Origins and early growth

+2008 overhaul and proposed sale

 In March 2008, an analyst at JPMorgan Chase suggested that the Qantas frequent-flyer program could be worth A$2 billion (US$1.9 billion), representing more than a quarter of the total market value of Qantas.

 On 1 July 2008 a major overhaul of the program was announced.
 The two key new features of the program were Any Seat rewards, in which members could now redeem any seat on an aircraft, rather than just selected seats — at a price.
 The second new feature was Points Plus Pay, which has enabled members to use a combination of cash and points to redeem an award.
 Additionally, the Frequent Flyer store was also expanded to include a greater range of products and services.

 Announcing the revamp, Qantas confirmed it would be seeking to raise about A$1 billion in 2008 by selling up to 40% of the frequent flyer program.
 However, in September 2008, it stated it would defer the float, citing volatile market conditions.

+After deferring the float, Qantas held exploratory talks with private equity firms about selling a stake in the business.
+It had also renegotiated its agreements with the banks that issued points-earning credit cards, so that cardholders would earn Qantas Points directly rather than through the banks' own reward schemes.
+Cardholders had until 31 March 2009 to transfer points from those schemes to Qantas Frequent Flyer if they wanted to keep redeeming them through the program, a change that some cardholders resented and that rival Virgin Blue campaigned against.
+Qantas again considered floating part of the loyalty business during a strategic review in 2013 and 2014, but in August 2014 chief executive Alan Joyce said a sale was off the table.